 July 3, 2019 HMSC has decided to conduct a survey of Japanese Residents in Hokkaido in order to determine their interest in supporting foreign residents, especially those having difficulty communicating in Japanese.
 The online survey link will be made available to as many Japanese residents as possible throughout Hokkaido.
 The survey will stay open at least through the end of July.
 The summary results will be analyzed and shared with those who complete the survey and the City of Sapporo through the Sapporo International Communication Plaza.
 It is an online survey with questions displayed in both Japanese and English.
 Comments can be typed in either language.
 Please click on the link below to access the survey.
 If you have any trouble accessing or completing the survey please use the contact form through HMSC.
 Your responses are only viewable by the head of HMSC, Ken Hartmann.
 Your name and email address will not be shared with anyone.
 Thank you for your support.

 June 8, 2019 I am pleased to announce that HMSC is officially registered with L-Plaza and planning to register with the City of Sapporo through MEIKAN.
 In addition, on June 5th the officers of HMSC met with Keiko Takeda who was voted in to join the Executive Committee in the position of Treasurer.
 This allowed us to proceed immediately to the post office located at Odori Nishi 2 to open up a bank account for our non-profit group.
-We were then able to implement the new HMSC policy on membership, which is outlined below, along with our Mission and Vision Statements.
+We were then able to implement the new HMSC Membership Policy, along with our Mission and Vision Statements below.

 Hokkaido Multinational Support Community